JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    {initial-collapse-state="collapsed"}
    (TODO collapsed title)

 6. Run a Gradle Sync, as prompted by the IDE.
-(TODO is this necessary?)
+(TODO is this necessary here, not later?)
 7. At the very beginning of the `build.gradle.kts` file in the `shared` directory, add the following lines to the `plugins` block: